teja-pola/developer-docs/INSTALLATION.md

 First you need a local copy of developer-docs.
 Run the following command in the directory of choice on your local system.

 1. Navigate to the folder where you want to setup the repository.
-Here, I will set it up in a folder called `talawa`.
-1. Navigate to the folder and open a terminal in this folder (you can right-click and choose appropiate option based on your OS).
+2. Navigate to the folder and open a terminal in this folder (you can right-click and choose appropriate option based on your OS).
 Next, we'll fork and clone the `developer-docs` repository.
-1. Navigate to [https://github.com/PalisadoesFoundation/developer-docs/](https://github.com/PalisadoesFoundation/developer-docs/) and click on the `fork` button.
+3. Navigate to [https://github.com/PalisadoesFoundation/developer-docs/](https://github.com/PalisadoesFoundation/developer-docs/) and click on the `fork` button.
 It is placed on the right corner opposite the repository name `PalisadoesFoundation/developer-docs`.
-1. You should now see `developer-docs` under your repositories.
+4. You should now see `developer-docs` under your repositories.
 It will be marked as forked from `PalisadoesFoundation/developer-docs`
-1. Clone the repository to your local computer (replacing the values in `{{}}`):
+5. Clone the repository to your local computer (replacing the values in `{{}}`):

 ```
 $ git clone https://github.com/{{YOUR GITHUB USERNAME}}/developer-docs.git